transloadit/uppy/BACKLOG.md

 - [ ] @uppy/image-editor: Remove silly hack to work around non-ESM.
 - [ ] Consider updating the name of @uppy/aws-s3 and @uppy/aws-s3-multipart to reflect it also supports Google Cloud Storage, Wasabi, and other cloud providers.
 - [ ] Consider fixing all locale files to follow the bcp-47 standard (nl_NL --> nl-NL)
+- [ ] Some not too breaking breaking changes.
+Go through TODOs
+- [ ] Companion breaking changes, like S3 keys
+- [ ] New presets, deprecate Robodog

 ## `4.0.0`